Skip to main content

 Oyster Mushrooms

-Last but not least, oyster mushrooms.
-These are so delicious.
-What I do is slice off the end a little bit, then pull them apart from that main stem.
-Now, you can go a little bit further if they’re larger oyster mushrooms and tear them to break them down a little bit.
-I love to pan roast these mushrooms until they develop a nice caramelization and brown sear.
-Finish them off with a littlw gravy and pour them over some steak for a delicious gourmet dinner!
+Oyster mushrooms are so delicious.
+To prepare simply slice off the end, then pull them apart from the main stem.
+Once separated, pan roast the mushrooms until they caramelize and develop a brown sear.
+Finish with a little gravy and pour them over some steak for a delicious gourmet dinner!

 Chef Billy Parisi headshot